Applying for a reception place for 2021

 Harrow is now in Tier 2 of Covid restrictions.
 We are holding open events on Monday 14 December at 4pm and 5pm and Thursday 7 January at 4pm and 5pm.
 People coming on our open days must wear a mask, wash their hands when they arrive at school and will have their temperature taken.

 60 places each year.
 In two classes of 30.

 How do I apply?

-If you would like to apply for a faith/foundation place at St. Jérôme Church of England Bilingual School, we have 12 available each year, you MUST ALSO fill in our Supplementary Information Form and get this signed by your vicar, pastor, rector, priest etc and return it to our school by Friday 15th January 2021. (proposed date)
+If you would like to apply for a Christian faith/foundation place (Church of England, Catholic, Methodist, Baptist, Lutheran, United Reform, Pentecostal etc) at St. Jérôme Church of England Bilingual School, we have 12 available each year, you MUST ALSO fill in our Supplementary Information Form and get this signed by your vicar, pastor, rector, priest etc and return it to our school by Friday 15th January 2021.

 NB In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

 If we receive more applications than there are places, applications will be prioritised according to the following oversubscription criteria: